 Plants with innate disease and pest resistance can contribute to more sustainable agriculture.
-Plant breeders typically focus on immune receptors or impaired susceptibility genes to develop resistant crops, but these can present challenges in terms of strength, durability or pleotropic effects.
-Although natural defence compounds produced by plants have the potential to provide a general protective effect against pathogens and pests, they are not a primary target in resistance breeding.
-The precise contribution of defence metabolites to plant immunity is often unclear and the genetics underlying their biosynthesis is complex.
+Natural defence compounds produced by plants have the potential to provide a general protective effect against pathogens and pests, but they are not a primary target in resistance breeding.
 Here, we identified a wild relative of potato, Solanum commersonii, that provides us with unique insight in the role of glycoalkaloids in plant immunity.
-We cloned two atypical resistance genes that can provide complete resistance to Alternaria solani and Colorado potato beetle through the production of tetraose steroidal glycoalkaloids.
-Moreover, we provide in vitro evidence to show that these compounds are active against a wide variety of fungi.
-This research provides a direct link between specific modifications to steroidal glycoalkaloids of potato and resistance against diseases and pests.
+We cloned two atypical resistance genes that provide resistance to Alternaria solani and Colorado potato beetle through the production of tetraose steroidal glycoalkaloids.
+Moreover, we provide in vitro evidence to show that these compounds have potential against a range of different (potato pathogenic) fungi.
+This research links structural variation in steroidal glycoalkaloids to resistance against potato diseases and pests.
 Further research on the biosynthesis of plant defence compounds in different tissues, their toxicity, and the mechanisms for detoxification, can aid the effective use of such compounds to improve sustainability of our food production.

-This valuable study links natural variation in a steroidal glycoalkaloid to disease and insect resistance in potato species.
-The study design is straightforward and thorough, and the evidence supporting the main conclusions is solid; however, other relevant studies are not discussed with enough context.
+This valuable study links natural variation in steroidal glycoalkaloid production to disease and insect resistance in potato species.
+The study design is straightforward and thorough, and the evidence supporting the main conclusions is solid.
 The work will be of interest to plant biologists and breeders.

-Wild relatives of crop species are promising sources of natural disease resistance ((9)–(12)).
-Monogenic resistance caused by dominant resistance (R) genes, typically encoding immune receptors that belong to the class of nucleotide-binding leucine-rich repeat receptors (NLRs), are successfully employed by plant breeders to develop varieties with strong qualitative disease resistance.
-However, this type of resistance is usually restricted to a limited range of races and pathogens are often able to overcome resistance over time (1314).
+Wild relatives of crop species are promising sources of natural disease resistance (9–12).
+Monogenic resistance caused by dominant resistance (R) genes, typically caused by immune receptors that belong to the nucleotide-binding leucine-rich repeat (NLR) class, is successfully employed by plant breeders to develop varieties with strong qualitative disease resistance.
+However, this type of resistance is usually restricted to a limited range of pathogens (13, 14) and it is often not very durable.

-Early blight is an important disease of tomato and potato that is caused by the necrotrophic fungal pathogen Alternaria solani ((51)–(53)).
+Early blight is an important disease of tomato and potato that is caused by the necrotrophic fungal pathogen Alternaria solani (55–57).
 In a previous study, we found a wild potato species, Solanum commersonii, with strong resistance against potato pathogenic Alternaria isolates and species from a number of different locations (58).
-We showed that resistance is likely caused by a single dominant locus and that it can be introgressed in cultivated potato (54).
-Resistance to necrotrophs is usually considered to be a complex, polygenic trait, or recessively inherited according to the inverse gene-for-gene model ((55)–(60)).
-It therefore surprised us to find a qualitative dominant resistance against early blight in S. commersonii (54).
+We showed that resistance is likely caused by a single dominant locus and that it can be introgressed in cultivated potato (58).
+Resistance to necrotrophs is usually considered to be a complex, polygenic trait, or recessively inherited according to the inverse gene-for-gene model (59–64).
+It therefore surprised us to find a qualitative dominant resistance against early blight in S. commersonii (58).

-In this study, we explored different accessions of S. commersonii and S. malmeanum (previously S. commersonii subsp. malmeanum (61)) and developed a population that segregates for resistance to early blight.
-Using a Bulked Segregant RNA-Seq (BSR-Seq) approach (62), we mapped the resistance locus to the top of chromosome 12 of potato.
+In this study, we explored different accessions of S. commersonii and S. malmeanum (previously also referred to as S. commersonii subsp. malmeanum (65)) and developed a population that segregates for resistance to early blight.
+Using a Bulked Segregant RNA-Seq (BSR-Seq) approach (66), we mapped the resistance locus to the top of chromosome 12 of potato.
 We sequenced the genome of the resistant parent of the population and identified two glycosyltransferases that can provide resistance to susceptible S. commersonii.
-We show that resistance is based on the production of tetraose SGAs and provide in vitro evidence to show that they can be effective against other fungi besides A. solani.
+We show that the resistance is based on the production of tetraose SGAs and provide in vitro evidence to show that they can be effective against other fungi besides A. solani.
 As SGAs can be involved in resistance against insects, we also tested if they can protect against Colorado potato beetle (CPB).
 Combined, our results show that the tetraose SGAs from S. commersonii have potential to provide resistance against a range of potato pathogens and pests.

 Early blight resistance maps to chromosome 12 of potato

 Disease tests with an A. solani isolate from the US (ConR1H) and a recent Dutch isolate from the Netherlands (altNL21001) confirm that the resistance of CGN18024_1 is effective against additional A. solani isolates (S1 Fig).
 To further study the genetics underlying resistance to early blight, we crossed resistant CGN18024_1 with susceptible CGN18024_3.
-Thirty progeny genotypes were sown out and tested with A. solani.
-We identified 14 susceptible genotypes and 16 fully resistant genotypes, with no intermediate phenotypes in the population (Fig 1C).
-This segregation supports a 1:1 ratio (X2 (1, N = 30) = 0.133, p=.72), which confirms that resistance to early blight is likely caused by a single dominant locus in S. commersonii.
+Thirty progeny genotypes were sown out and tested with A. solani isolate altNL03003.
+We identified 14 susceptible genotypes and 16 resistant genotypes, with no intermediate phenotypes in the population (Fig 1C).
+This segregation supports a 1:1 ratio (Χ (1, N = 30) = 0.133, p=.72), which confirms that resistance to early blight is likely caused by a single dominant locus in S. commersonii.

 Improved genome assembly of S. commersonii